The Skinny On Cutting Costs

 Save Money Eating Out:

-I always check Groupon first before eating out.
-I may not always find a good deal, but more often than not I do!
+First, let me start by saying the best way to save money on food is to skip eating out, or at least cut back on how often.
+However, when I do occasionally eat out with family or friends, I always check Groupon first.
+I may not always find a good deal, but often times I do.
 Groupon has coupons or deals for many restaurants in your city, no matter where you are.
-It’s completely free to use and you have nothing to lose.
+It’s completely free to use and you have nothing to lose, except cash if you don’t try it.

 If Groupon doesn’t have a restaurant you’d like to eat out at, there are other ways to save money on meals.
 For example, you could: